Donna Noble: Reception

-In their review of the fourth series, Digital Spy opined "At the core was Catherine Tate's excellent performance as Donna Noble, epitomising the intricate fusion of fun, adventure, sadness and a desire to belong."
+In their review of the fourth series, Digital Spy opined, "At the core was Catherine Tate's excellent performance as Donna Noble, epitomising the intricate fusion of fun, adventure, sadness and a desire to belong."
 Digital Spy noted that fans initially worried about Tate's full-time casting, as she is known for her role as a comedian and comic actor.
 They attributed the character's success to the modification of the much more brash and boisterous character she appeared to be in "The Runaway Bride".
-The character's comedic elements continued ("the occasional... misfire") in the form of her tendency to shout, but Digital Spy was praising of many of the character's comedic moments.
-They praised more highly Tate's crying scenes in "The Fires of Pompeii", which "gave the visually impressive episode much-needed depth", as well as her sensitivity and emotionality at the mistreatment of the alien Ood in "Planet of the Ood".
-Cult Editor Ben Rawson-Jones also praised the character's "tragic" scenes, such as losing her fake children and ideal man in "Forest of the Dead", and the "emotional wringer" of Donna-centric episode "Turn Left".
+The character's comedic elements continued ("the occasional... misfire") in the form of her tendency to shout, but Digital Spy praised many of the character's comedic moments.
+They highly praised Tate's crying scenes in "The Fires of Pompeii", which "gave the visually impressive episode much-needed depth", as well as her sensitivity and emotionality at the mistreatment of the alien Ood in "Planet of the Ood".
+Cult Editor Ben Rawson-Jones also praised the character's "tragic" scenes, such as losing her fake children and ideal man in "Forest of the Dead" and the "emotional wringer" of Donna-centric episode "Turn Left".

 Donna was voted the second best companion of all time in Doctor Who Magazine Issue 414 and Issue 474.